hamed-shirbandi/EventLogger/README.md

 ```
 thats all we need to do.
 run your mvc project and see your database !
-2 tabale added in your database. now open Events table and you should see some log in it.
+2 tabale added in your database. now open EventLogs table and you should see some log in it.

 # screenshots
 ![eventlogger](https://github.com/hamed-shirbandi/EventLogger.Mvc/blob/master/EventLogger.Mvc/Content/img/1.png)